Lacto-fermented Orange Marmalade

 Spoon marmalade into clean jars.
 Use a plastic butter knife to rid the jar of air bubbles.
 Wipe the rims with a clean, warm, damp towel.

 Add more water, if needed, to bring the level of the marmalade up to 1 inch below the rim of the jar.
-Screw lid on tightly and place jars in the refrigerator to cool to room temperature.
+Screw lid on tightly and cool to room temperature.

-Remove jars from refrigerator and place them on the counter to ferment for 3-4 days, burping the jars as necessary.
-Once fermented to desired taste level, screw lids on tightly and place in the refrigerator or in cold storage.
+Ferment 3-4 days, burping the jars daily.
+Once fermented to desired taste level, screw lids on tightly and move to cold storage.